Beginning April 1 in select states, optimized tools will help brokers better manage fully insured renewals

 - The new group number will be listed on ACA renewal packages, and if plan changes are made, on the plan change confirmation email after groups confirm their renewal with UnitedHealthcare

 - The new group number will facilitate new member ID cards.
-This email template can be sent to enrolled members encouraging use of new ID cards.
 Brokers should consider working with impacted employer groups to send this information to their members

 2. If clients use Optum Bank to administer their health savings account (HSA), UnitedHealthcare will transition all plan details automatically for enrolled members.
 New member debit cards are not necessary.
 In order to administer their plan, employer groups will receive an email from Optum Bank, including instructions on how to re-register with their new group number.